Beerooke31/CupcakeSmash2025/content/step_8/_index.md

 +++
 title = "7.
-That's so random"
+That's so Random"
 weight = 7
 chapter = true
 pre = ""
 +++

-# Randomising the Cupcakes
+# Randomising the Diamonds

-We obviously don't want the cupcake to always pop up in the first hole, because that would make for a pretty boring (and easy) game!
+We obviously don't want the diamond to always pop up in the first hole, because that would make for a pretty boring (and easy) game!
 Instead we'll create a new function to randomly pick which hole the cucpcake will appear in.

 At the moment our `popUp` function looks like this: